 What do we Want

-Every organization (and most people) are looking for ways to motivate behavioural change in others.
-For companies the behavior change they are looking for is getting staff to do more work.
+Every organization (and most people) are looking for ways to motivate behavioral change in others.
+For companies, the behavior change they are looking for is getting staff to do more work.
 They want employees to do more of the activities that drive better business outcomes.
-It is ensuring employees focus on what the company wants done rather than what the staff member may prefer to do while at work.
+It is ensuring employees focus on what the company wants to be done rather than what the staff member may prefer to do while at work.

 To achieve behavioral change, many organizations focus on motivation.
-They put up inspirational posters, hire in motivational speakers or undertake outdoors team building activities to get staff engaged and motivated.
-The positive impact of an inspirational speech is usually short lived as people get back to their day to day activities.
+They put up inspirational posters, hire motivational speakers, or undertake outdoor team building activities to get staff engaged and motivated.
+The positive impact of an inspirational speech is usually short-lived as people get back to their day to day activities.

-He hypothesizes that designing for behavior change is systematic.
+He hypothesizes that designing for behavioral change is systematic.
 It’s not guesswork.
 It’s not art, it is a science.
-Like all good science it has a formula which is described as: B=MAT.
-That translates as Behavior equals Motivation, Ability and a Trigger.
+Like all good science, it has a formula that is described as B=MAT.
+That translates as Behavior equals Motivation, Ability, and a Trigger.

 Behavior is the outcome you want.
 To be effective it needs to be specific.
 For sales people this might be call 50 clients today, or send 25 introductory emails to prospects, or write 10 quotes for potential buyers.
 To achieve a successful outcome a company needs to make the target behavior as simple as possible in order to increase the individual’s ability to complete the expected behavior.

 The more complex the behavior, the less likely the individual is to feel motivated.
 Also the less likely they are to have the ability to execute the activities.
 If the expected behavior is to make 50 client calls and send 25 introductory emails and write 10 quotes then the behavior is more complex.
 Employees become confused about the priority of activities and what they should do first.
 The old adage applies to Keep It Simple, Sweetie, in order to get the best out of your employees.